manugupta-or/homepage-v0/_pages/about.md

 <li>12 December, 2018.
 SURGE summer intern, 2018 (IITK).</li>
-<li> summer intern, 2018 (LNMIT, Jaipur).</li>
+<li> 10 December, 2018.
+Submitted a revised version of the paper "" coauthored with N. Hemachandra to ACM TOMPECS.</li>
-<li> 30 November, 2018.
-Submitted a revised version of the paper "Some Parametrized Dynamic Priority Policies for 2-lass M/G/1 Queues: Completeness and Applications" coauthored with N. Hemachandra to ACM TOMPECS </li>
+<li> <font size="2">30 November, 2018.
+Submitted a revised version of the paper "Some Parametrized Dynamic Priority Policies for 2-class M/G/1 Queues: Completeness and Applications" coauthored with N. Hemachandra to ACM TOMPECS.</font></li>